 The Giving Autobiography

 What is your earliest memory of giving and of receiving?
-Mine involves my grandmother; she took me out to lunch every year on my birthday, letting me pick the restaurant (as a kid that was usually McDonald’s or Arby’s), and then we went shopping and I got to pick out whatever I wanted as long as it was $20 or less.
+Mine involves my grandmother; she took me out to lunch every year on my birthday, letting me pick the restaurant (as a kid that was usually McDonald’s or Arby’s), and then we went shopping and I got to pick out whatever I wanted as long as it was under a certain limit.
 As an adult I can appreciate that her giving was how we all should give….selflessly.
 She didn’t make me eat where she wanted to eat (most likely the K&W Cafeteria or the Carriage House), and she didn’t give me something she thought I should have; she let me choose.

 A few weeks ago, MMFA hosted our first Stewardship Roundtable here in Winston-Salem.
 We invited lay leaders from the Northern and Southern Provinces to join us on Friday, August 5, for a daylong discussion of money and the church.
 Our goals were to share best practices, learn from one another, and get input on how MMFA can improve our Grace, Gratitude and Generosity service.